Ghana: Relief and regions

+The highest point is Mount Afadja (885 m) in the Akwapim-Togo Range.

+Hydrology

+The Volta River system dominates Ghana.
+Its main tributaries, the White Volta and Black Volta, converge in the north and flow into Lake Volta, one of the world's largest artificial reservoirs, created by the Akosombo Dam in 1965.

+The Volta exits into the Gulf of Guinea east of Accra.
+Other important rivers include the Pra River, Ankobra River, and Tano River.

+Extremities

+The northernmost settlement in Ghana is Pulmakong near the Burkina Faso border, while the southernmost point is Cape Three Points.

 Politics

 Ghana is a unitary presidential constitutional democracy with a parliamentary multi-party system that is dominated by two parties—the National Democratic Congress (NDC) and the New Patriotic Party (NPP).
 Ghana alternated between civilian and military governments until January 1993, when the military government gave way to the Fourth Republic of Ghana after presidential and parliamentary elections in late 1992.
 The 1992 constitution of Ghana divides powers among a commander-in-chief of the Ghana Armed Forces (President of Ghana), parliament (Parliament of Ghana), cabinet (Cabinet of Ghana), council of state (Ghanaian Council of State), and an independent judiciary (Judiciary of Ghana).
 The government is elected by universal suffrage after every four years.

+Presidents in Ghana are limited to two four-year terms in office.
 Nana Akufo-Addo won the presidency in the general election in 2016, defeating incumbent John Mahama.
 He also won the 2020 election after the presidential election results were challenged at the Supreme Court by flagbearer of the NDC, John Mahama.
-Presidents are limited to two four-year terms in office.
-The president can serve a second term only upon re-election.
+Akufo-Addo's presidency concluded in January 2025, and he was succeeded by Mahama, the current president of Ghana.

 The 2012 Fragile States Index indicated that Ghana is ranked the 67th-least fragile state in the world and the fifth-least fragile state in Africa.
 Ghana ranked 112th out of 177 countries on the index.
 Ghana ranked as the 64th-least corrupt and politically corrupt country in the world out of all 174 countries ranked and ranked as the fifth-least corrupt and politically corrupt country in Africa out of 53 countries in the 2012 Transparency International Corruption Perception Index.
-Ghana was ranked 7th in Africa out of 53 countries in the 2012 Ibrahim Index of African Governance.
+Ghana was ranked seventh in Africa out of 53 countries in the 2012 Ibrahim Index of African Governance.
 The Ibrahim Index is a comprehensive measure of African government, based on variables which reflect the success with which governments deliver essential political goods to its citizens.
+According to 2023 V-Dem Democracy indices Ghana is ranked 67th electoral democracy worldwide and 10th electoral democracy in Africa.